calebcsjm/atomate_helper/Notes/atomate_installation_notes.md

 4. Db.json file:
    - The port is just 27017
    - Add the following line to the end `"authsource":"admin"`
-   - The hostname can be somewhat particular, it should be of the form `"host":"mongodb+srv://cluster0.9esxz.mongodb.net."` You may need to delete some stuff in the middle.
-You can find the name of the host if you go on the mongodb website, then under Clusters, click on Connect for the cluster you would like to connect to, then for “Choose a connection method” select “Connect your application,” then select Python under the driver and the whatever version you are using.
-For me, that generated a line “mongodb+srv://<username>:<password>@cluster0.9esxz.mongodb.net/myFirstDatabase?retryWrites=true&w=majority,” which I deleted stuff from until it was simply “mongodb+srv://cluster0.9esxz.mongodb.net."
-      - I found this explanation on another site: Use this connection string format:mongodb+srv://:@<cluster_name>.mongodb.net/.
-If you have a cluster's connection string with servers' names like:cluster0-_shard-00-00-_jxeqq.mongodb.net, modify your server's name by removing shards' info so your <cluster_name> looks like this:cluster0-jxeqq.mongodb.net
+   - The hostname can be somewhat particular.
+I found this explanation on another site: Use this connection string format:mongodb+srv://:@<cluster_name>.mongodb.net/.
+If you have a cluster's connection string with servers' names like:cluster0-_shard-00-00-_jxeqq.mongodb.net, modify your server's name by removing shards' info so your <cluster_name> looks like this: cluster0-jxeqq.mongodb.net
     - ***NOTE:*** The system administrators for the supercomputer will have to add the IP address of the cluster to their whitelist in order for it to connect while running jobs
 4. My_fireworker.yaml
     - The vasp_cmd line was somewhat confusing.
 What ended up working was providing the path to the executable for vasp, which in my case was /fslhome/glh43/fsl_groups/fslg_msg_code/bin/vasp6_mpi.
 Consequently, that line is NOT needed in the my_qadapter.yaml file, or in the template file if you choose to set one of those up.